grantminer/keep-it-synth-le-stupid/README.md

 ![Waveforms](./images/Waveforms.png)

 In future iterations, we would like to add the option for waveform frequency and amplitude control through more buttons initially and later through a touchscreen controller.
 We would also like to add a sine wave generator.
 Eventually, we would like to be able to play multiple notes at once and either have ROM store a song or take MIDI inputs.

+## Audio Synthesizer Background

+The most basic building block of a synth is the Voltage Controlled Oscillator (VCO) which controls three attributes to modify the output repeating waveform: frequency, amplitude, and waveshape.
+Frequency determines the speed that a waveform completes one cycle to create pitch, which is measured in Hertz (Hz).
+Amplitude changes the volume in  decibels (dB) of the sound.
+Finally, there are four main waveshapes: sine, square, triangle, and sawtooth.
+As mentioned above, for the minimal viable product we chose to focus on building a VCO that generates square, triangle, and sawtooth waves that have a set frequency and amplitude.

+In addition to VCOs, synths usually have Low Frequency Oscillators (LFOs).
+LFOs modulate other parts of the synth using the aforementioned waveshapes without changing the tone.

 ## System